Website Terms and Conditions

 - Forms – completely customisable forms that allow the Charity to ask Visitors information that is relevant to the Charity; and

 - Live chat – allows the Charity to communicate with supporters directly on the Website.

-- Where the Charity has elected to receive the Support Package and in consideration of payment of additional Subscription Fees, Online Giving will provide a reasonable amount of telephone support, training, content implementation and email set-up which include:
+- Where the Charity has elected to receive the Support Package and in consideration of payment of additional Subscription Fees including a six month minimum contract, Online Giving will provide a reasonable amount of telephone support, training, content implementation and email set-up which include:

 - Content implementation – The Charity will provide Online Giving with Materials for an additional fifteen (15) pages on the Website which will be created by Online Giving.
 These Materials must be provided by the Charity within 14 days of registering for the Support Package.
 If the Charity would like to add more than fifteen (15) pages to the Website, the Charity must provide Online Giving with the relevant content and Online Giving will provide a quote for the additional pages.
 Section 27.3 of this Schedule 1 (Alteration Period) will apply to these additional pages;

 - Professional email setup – Online Giving will create ten (10) email addresses using the Domain Name.
 This service will be provided by a third party in line with their terms and conditions and clause 6 of this Agreement;

 - Telephone support – a reasonable amount of telephone assistance, at the discretion of Online Giving, to help guide the Charity through any Website changes;

 - Training – Online Giving will provide the Charity one (1) hour of one to one or group training on how to use the Website’s features, such as, making changes and adding content; and